 PoP:SoT features a ‘rewind’ system that allows to undo mistakes you made within the last few dozen seconds (of which dying is the most obvious mistake).
 This is implemented through a dagger that you obtain in the very first levels of the game.
 This dagger must be recharged to refill the rewind ability, and is gradually upgraded through the game to offer more and loger rewinds.
 Even though you can only save at specific points, if you have run out of rewinds and die you will most often be sent back to right before the last challenge and not the last save point, so you won't be forced to go through the same puzzles too often.

 The only minus about PoP:SoT and unfortunately a big minus, is that the fighting tends to become tedious after a while and has a high risk of being frustrating.
 There is a rather limited set of baddies and they all have their own specific fighting style.
 Once you've figured out what moves to use against each type of enemy, the only difficulty is offered by their ever increasing numbers, the sometimes way too confined spaces, and the peculiarities of the combat system.
 It does not suffice to whack down the enemies, you must also ‘dissolve’ them with your dagger to prevent them from being revived (this is called “retrieving”).
 Quite often you will either be unable to do this because another enemy is standing too close and the game prefers stabbing live enemies with the dagger over retrieving, or you will be too busy avoiding getting mobbed.
-So there is a pretty large risk that you will have to ‘kill’ the same guy multiple times.
+Hence there is a pretty large risk that you will have to ‘kill’ the same guy multiple times.
 There are three things that make this even worse.
-First, each time you do a ‘retrieve’ the rewind timer is reset.
+First, each time you do a ‘retrieve,’ the rewind timer is reset.
 If you're killed right after retrieving, you cannot rewind and are instantly done for, even if your dagger was full.
 Second, each fight typically consists of two, three, and sometimes even four identical waves, with all enemies respawning after you have killed all of them.
 It all has a bit of a “lather, rinse, repeat” feeling.
 And third, I'm not entirely sure why but most of the time my health meter was at the absolute minimum during the largest part of all fights.
 This may be due to a combination of all the above, and because I only wanted to use the rewind function when it was really needed, i.e. when I was dead.
 On the other hand, it doesn't really matter much how much you have left on your health meter.
 Once an enemy has whacked you down, it will most often deal multiple successive blows before you have any chance to recover.
 If you're surrounded by multiple enemies and are struck down, they will start to beat you up like a gang of hooligans and your health meter will plummet to zero in no time.

 An impressive game featuring a huge ‘sandbox’-like environment.
 The area that the player can drive, run, and fly around in is about four times the size of the one in the previous GTA installment (Vice City), and is more detailed and interactive.
 The player can enter shops to dress up the main character, get him a haircut or tattoo, or eat some pizza or other fast food.
 There are even bars where a game of pool can be played, casinos with slots, blackjack, roulette and others.
 Small games-inside-the-game can be played on arcade machines which will even keep your high scores.
 Instead of one single city there are three cities separated by a large stretch of countryside and desert.
 The cities are San Andreas, San Fierro and Las Venturas, mimicking repectively Los Angeles, San Francisco and Las Vegas.
-As in the previous GTA games, areas are only unlocked after completing certain missions, with the unlocking being implemented through vaguely plausible real-world events.
+As in the previous GTA games, areas are only unlocked after completing certain missions, with the unlocking being implemented through vaguely plausible events occurring in the game world.

 While GTA3 was situated in the year it was released (2001) and Vice City was situated in the 80's, GTA:SA is situated in the 90's.
 The story revolves around Carl Johnson returning to San Andreas for the funeral of his mother, and discovering that nothing is the same anymore.
 He has to re-gain respect from his family and former gang and ends up in lots of side quests involving corrupt cops, a mysterious secret agency guy, a die-hard hippie, and other characters.
 Like in the previous installments the story unfolds by means of different missions, which come in ‘chapters’ separated by key missions.
 Within a ‘chapter’ the order of the missions can be mostly chosen by the player.
 The overall story gives a more disjointed impression than in GTA: Vice City.
-Perhaps this is due to the larger scale of the entire game with multiple teams working on different parts without much intercommunication.
+Perhaps this is due to the larger scale of the entire game which probably required multiple teams working on different parts with limited intercommunication.